{{ summaryHeading }}

 FAQ:

-Can I force one specific word to become a blank?
+Can I force one specific word or phrase to become a blank?

 Yes.
-Put the word or short phrase in brackets inside Passage text, such as [photosynthesis].
-Bracketed words are selected even when Every nth word, Vocabulary list, or Most frequent words is active.
+Put the answer in brackets inside Passage text, such as [photosynthesis].
+Bracketed answers are selected even when another blanking mode is active.

 Why did my vocabulary term not blank out?

-Check spelling, word form, spacing, and Case-sensitive matching.
-The Missing vocabulary row in Teacher Check lists targets that were not found with the current settings.
+Check spelling, word form, spacing, phrase order, and Case-sensitive matching.
+The Missing vocabulary row lists targets that were not found with the current settings.

 Does the word bank always show every removed word?

 Only when Show word bank is on.
 Repeated answers appear once by default, but Keep duplicate bank words can keep repeats visible.
-The Answer Key still keeps every blank in order.
+The answer key still keeps every blank in passage order.

 Why does changing the seed change the word bank but not the blanks?

-The seed controls the shuffled word-bank order when Shuffle word bank is on.
-Blank selection comes from the passage, mode, target list, and advanced settings.
-Reuse the same seed and settings when you need the same bank order for reprints.
+The seed controls shuffled bank order when shuffling is enabled.
+Blank selection comes from the passage, mode, targets, brackets, and advanced settings.

 Glossary: